Countly/countly-sdk-documentation/react_native_bridged/next.md

 // disabling the override Countly.setHttpPostForced(false);</code></pre>
-<h2>Checking if init has been called</h2>
+<h2>Checking if initWithConfig has been called</h2>
 <p>
-  In the event you would like to check if init has been called, use the function below.
+  In the event you would like to check if initWithConfig has been called, use the function below.
 </p>
 <pre><code class="javascript">Countly.isInitialized().then(result =&gt; console.log(result)); // true or false
 </code></pre>